ampproject/amphtml/extensions/amp-story/amp-story.md

 ### Posters

 A "poster" is an image that displays in the UI until your story is loaded.
-The poster can generally be the first screen of your story, although any image that is representative of the story.
+The poster can generally be the first screen of your story, although you can use any image that is representative of the story.

 ### Children (of amp-story)